This is a dessert that could be perfect for a potluck or a party. One batter, three layers of Heaven!

 - Separate the eggs.

-- In a stand-up mixer, cream together the yolks with the powder sugar.
+- In a stand-up mixer, cream together the yolks with the powdered sugar.

 - Add the melted butter slowly and keep mixing.
 When the butter is incorporated, add the milk.